bitcoin-api/bitcoin-api-full-stack/README.md

 #### Deploy API

-To deploy the [AWS Lambda](https://aws.amazon.com/lambda) functions required for the Bitcoin-Api API, in the `/infrastructure/scripts/2-api` path in this repo, run the following script:
+To deploy the [AWS Lambda](https://aws.amazon.com/lambda) functions required for the Bitcoin-API API, in the `/infrastructure/scripts/2-api` path in this repo, run the following script:
 ```
 ./deployStaging --meta="a"
 ```